jorbush/data_engineer_technical_test/README.md

 #### Delivery:
 - Include the relevant `.sql` and `.yml` files for DBT.
 - Explain the testing process and any relevant configurations.

 ---

-## Part 4: Data Analysis and PowerBI (Optional)

-### Exercise 5: Data Analysis and Dashboard in PowerBI
-*(Only if you have experience with PowerBI; otherwise, skip this section.)*

-#### Instructions:
-1. Using a dataset of your choice or one provided (e.g., sales data), create a dashboard in PowerBI that shows:
-    - Sales by category.
-    - Sales by region.
-    - Monthly sales comparison.

-#### Delivery:
-- A PowerBI file (`.pbix`) with the dashboard.
-- A brief explanation of the design decisions for the dashboard.

----